 The school opens at 8.00am for Breakfast Club and we would expect parents/carers to wait until Breakfast Club opens.
 The school gates open at 8:35am and children go directly into their classrooms.

 At the end of the school day, parents/carers collect their children from the playground.
 If parents/carers want their child to leave with anyone other than their named contacts they will need to let the office staff/class teacher know.
 We will not allow any child to go home with another adult without your permission.
 On the rare occasion that a parent/carer is going to be late picking their child up, they must contact the school office and collect their child from there or Club Cuckoo.

 We would anticipate that pupils may start walking home on their own from Year 5; however we must have written permission from you to allow this to happen.

 Bikes/Scooters to School

-We have a bicycle/scooter shelter where pupils can store their bicycles/scooter during the school day - we recommend bikes/scooters are locked.
+We have a bicycle/scooter area where pupils can store their bicycles/scooter during the school day - we recommend bikes/scooters are locked.
 We would expect all pupils from EYFS – Year 4 to be accompanied on their bikes and expect cycling helmets to be worn by all children cycling to and from school.
-The school provides opportunities for bike safety training in Year 6 and we expect our parents/carers to spend time talking to their own children about safety issues if they are allowing their child to ride to school.
+The school provides opportunities for bike safety training, when available,and we expect our parents/carers to spend time talking to their own children about safety issues if they are allowing their child to ride to school.
 No bikes or scooters are to be ridden on the school site.